 Anyway, I digress, as I was saying I’m not big on dessert but whenever I make pecan pie, 5 minutes into making it, the smell of the freshly roasting pecans wafting through the kitchen has me salivating and thinking about sneaking a slice before dinner.

-This pecan pie recipe is rustic and comforting, perfect for the fall and especially for Thanksgiving if you are in the US.
+This pecan pie recipe is rustic and comforting, perfect for the fall and especially for Thanksgiving.
 Serve it with a little double cream for that touch of decadence past.